Landlord Responsibilities In Wake of Natural Disasters

 First, let’s talk about the landlord’s responsibility under the law, when disaster strikes.

 Habitability laws prohibit rental property owners from collecting rent for any period of time that the unit is uninhabitable.
 You must refund any portion of the rent that was unused, as well as any applicable security deposits.
 (Cal.
 Civ.
 Code §§ 1933, 1935.).
-You cannot deduct any disaster-related damage from the tenant’s deposit.
+You may not deduct any disaster-related damage from the tenant’s deposit.

 A question often prioritized for landlords following a disaster is whether a tenant can break the lease, a question resolved by Cal.
 Civ.
 Code § 1933(4).
 Under the law, a lease is automatically terminated when the building or unit is uninhabitable.